-Open Science Ambassadors are early-career-researchers (ECR) of the Max Planck Society interested in open science topics and its systematic implementation.
-They not only seek to make their research open, but push for change in their community and inspire their colleagues to join the movement.
 Open Science Ambassadors are representatives of open science at their institutes.
 By doing so, they can spread awareness and provide valuable information to their colleagues, for example by giving an institute seminar or presentation.
 Additionally, ambassadors become part of a network that exchange ideas and methods on how to better apply open science.
-The ambassadors program meets together once a year in-person or online, to discuss open science strategies, participate in workshops and discuss the status of open science within and outside of the Society.

 Goals of the Open Science Ambassadors Program (OSAP)